The extender algebra and $\Sigma^2_1$-absoluteness: Absoluteness

 This describes a game which produces an iteration $j\colon M_0\to M^*$ such that $j(\delta)=\aleph_1$ and a $G\subseteq j(\Wdd(\vec E))$ generic over $M^*$ and containing $j(p)=p$.
 By the choice of $p$ and elementarity $\psi(X)$ holds in $M^*[G]$.
 Since the model~$M^*[G]$ also contains all reals, $\psi(X)$ holds in~$V$. \end{proof}

-\begin{corollary}[Steel, Woodin] Assume there exists a fully iterable model $\mwM_1$ with a countable ordinal $\delta$ that is a measurable Woodin cardinal in $\mwM_1$.
-Then every $\Sigma^2_1$ statement true in some forcing extension of $V$ is true in every forcing extension of~$V$ that satisfies CH. \end{corollary}
+\begin{cor}[Steel, Woodin] Assume there exists a fully iterable model $\mwM$ with a countable ordinal $\delta$ that is a measurable Woodin cardinal in $\mwM$.
+Then every $\Sigma^2_1$ statement true in some forcing extension of~$V$ is true in every forcing extension of~$V$ that satisfies $\CH$. \end{cor}